 My ancestors have found me, they speak to me through my work.
 They give me direction and guidance.
 My paintings consist of bright bold colors and patterns giving an authentic feel to it.
 I like to be culturally and spiritually symbolic.
-My goals as a muralist and painter is to keep touching on subjects that will bring awareness, educate our community and give a different perspective to viewers from all over.
+My murals embodies the aesthetic and ideals of the Chicano art movement set within a contemporary context while reflecting on the current political and social climate, it presents a dialectic between art and society.
+My goals as a muralist and painter is to keep touching on subjects that will provide immediate awareness, education and healing.